ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r xp:50 skills:1 key:495f3df509

 ## Kids Love Ice Cream: Part 3 - Understanding the Output Table
 Running a regression is the easy part, and before we can finish our argument for causality, we need to interpret our regression in the context of your theoretical framework, central question, and the limitations of your data.
-So let’s break down the numbers and look at what they can (or can’t) tell us about our main question about kids and ice cream consumption.
+So let's break down the numbers and look at what they can (or can't) tell us about our main question about kids and ice cream consumption.

 *** =pre_exercise_code
 ```{r}